 What writing a book proposal involves

 A book proposal is essentially an overview of what your book has to offer.
 It showcases why anyone would want to read your book and how it can be marketable to your target audience to generate sales.
-It's much more detailed than a cover letter.

 1. Author bio